-Just like you replace the tires on your vehicle after so many miles to keep your vehicle safe.
-You replace your pillows every few years due to loss of cushion.
-It is important to replace your riding helmet for safety reasons.
+Just like when you replace the tires on your vehicle after so many miles to keep your vehicle safe, or you replace your pillows every few years due to loss of cushion, it is important to replace your riding helmet for safety reasons.

-Helmet manufacturers, including One K, generally recommend you replace your helmet every four to five years, at the absolute maximum.
-The timeline for replacement can be a lot shorter than this five-year period depending on the level of use, the climate, amount of sun exposure, and if you’ve had any accidents while wearing the helmet.
+One K recommends you replace your helmet every four to five-years from the time of purchase, at the absolute maximum.
+The timeline for replacement can be a lot shorter than this five-year period depending on the level of use, the climate, the amount of sun exposure, and if you’ve had any accidents while wearing the helmet.
 These can all affect the safety of the helmet over time.
+For those that have been involved in an accident, please visit our “Accident Replacement Policy”.

 Helmet Degradation: Why the Timeline?

 The outside has taken a beating as well, from those rides in the pouring rain to scuffs from a slight drop from the tack box to the concrete floor.
 All of that combined can mean the material inside starts to break down, the protective coating on the outside loses its luster, and your helmet’s overall effectiveness at protection has decreased.

 The manufacturers’ timeline is more of a guideline than an absolute.
 A helmet that is worn regularly will deteriorate faster than one used only an hour a week.
 A helmet kept in an air-conditioned storage place would be ideal, as it will be kept cool and dry, as opposed to one that is subject to harsh environmental exposure (such as extreme cold or heat).

 Replacement After a Fall